imperial-genomics-facility/igf-pipeline-help/ref_genome.md

 # Information about the Reference Genomes

-We use following regerence gemome datasets for running analysis pipelines
+Following reference datasets are used for running analysis pipelines:

 ## Human